+30 minutes break Discuss what you consider as the most important material resource for a sustainable development.
+Motivate your answer...
 After 20 minutes we gather to listen to results of the discussion.

-Concepts of identifying Unsustainability

-The study of the limits of global resources

-- 1. Limits To Growth, Meadows et al (1972) first computer model; the Limits To Growth a 30 year update (2003).
-Jörgen Randers 2052 (2012) - 2.
+Concepts of identifying Unsustainability The study of the limits of global resources Limits To Growth, Meadows et al (1972) first computer model; the Limits To Growth a 30 year update (2003).
+Jörgen Randers 2052 (2012) 2.
 Material flows Wuppertal Institute and the ecological rucksack, MIPS and Factor 10.
-1990s (Schmidt-Bleek). - 3.
-Ecological footprint network and biocapacities, 1990s (Rees and Wackernagel). - 4.
-Planetary Boundaries Stockholm Environment Institute, Stockholm Resilience Centre, 2009.
+1990s (Schmidt-Bleek).
+3. Ecological footprint network and biocapacities, 1990s (Rees and Wackernagel).
+4. The Planetary Boundaries Concept, Stockholm Environment Institute, Stockholm Resilience Centre, 2009.
 Limits to Growth (1972): The 30 year update (2003) We are Witnessing a Terrible Validation

-- Original "Club of Rome Report" alerted world to the dangers of continued exponential growth against natural limits in a finite system - Noted that humanity had the capacity to create systems that were sustainable - Vehemently attacked at the time, especially by economists - Now validated unfortunately by over 30 years of data https://wupperinst.org/en/topics
+- Original "Club of Rome Report" alerted world to the dangers of continued exponential growth against natural limits in a finite system - Noted that humanity had the capacity to create systems that were sustainable - Vehemently attacked at the time, especially by economists - Now validated unfortunately by over 50 years of data Wuppertal Institute for Climate, Environment, and Energy 1.
+The MIPS Concept (MIPS = Material Intensity Per Service unit 2.
+The Factor 4, Factor 5 and Factor 10 concepts for reduced material use in production https://wupperinst.org/en/topics Look for publications